 There is no "one size fits all" answer.
 It is impossible to estimate how long a person will need treatment.
 Even with similar diagnoses, each person is very individual in terms of complexity of the problem, and responsiveness to the treatment.
 For some even just one session can impart a lifetime of changes, though most feel improvement within the first few treatments.
-Effects of treatment are cumulative, so as a suggestion, maybe once or twice a week for 4-12 weeks is a good way to begin.
-Depending on how your body is responding, you may choose to alter the frequency.
-Each person is unique in their needs, responsiveness, expectations, financial and time constraints, and we can work together to decide what is the best course of action.
+Even one session is better than none!
+There is no formula on how many treatments are needed because no two people are alike.
+Every “body” tells a different story.
+Treatment results vary with each individual.
+Generally, goals are reached within four to twelve weeks of treatment, 1 to 3 times per week.
+Chronic and more severe conditions will require greater frequency and increased length of treatment.
+However, each person is unique in their needs, responsiveness, expectations, financial and time constraints, and we can work together to decide what is the best course of action.
 There is no protocol that must be followed, and you are free to decide what works best for you.
 Our ultimate goal is to empower you with tools/techniques you can use at home to manage your own symptoms.

 Are there any contraindications to receiving Myofascial Release Therapy?

 Yes.
 The conditions include malignancy, aneurysm, and acute rheumatoid arthritis.
 Regional contraindications include: hematoma, open wounds, healing fractures, anti-coagulant therapy, advanced diabetes, sutures, osteoporosis or advanced degenerative changes, obstructive edema, febrile state, cellulitis, systemic or localized infection.
 Please inform your therapist of any of these conditions.

 How do I know if I have a Myofascial Restriction?